SmartForest-no/wheelRuts_semanticSegmentation/README.md

 This repo includes the scripts to replicate the methods developed in [Bhatnagar et al. (2022)](https://zenodo.org/record/5746878#.YoeAzKhBxaQ) to perform a semantic segmentation of wheel-ruts caused by forestry machinery based on drone RGB imagery 📷.

 ![Picture1](https://user-images.githubusercontent.com/5663984/169524083-197f2a17-fbc9-4b87-b0fb-324217caade5.png)
+Figure 1.
+Example of the input and output of the developed method.

 # Installation